npetrovski/l2js-client/README.md

 # Lineage 2 JavaScript Client

 This project was made while experimenting with TypeScript and es6.
-The idea is to have a NCSoft Lineage 2 client library, that allows other projects to build L2 client functionalities (like bots, game helpers, etc.) on top of it.
+The idea is to have an NCSoft Lineage 2 client library, that allows other projects to build L2 client functionalities (like bots, game helpers, etc.) on top of it.
 It can be also used as a framework for building Lineage2 automated tests for L2 private servers.

 > _Table Of Contents_
 >